-Take these steps to make the most of each paycheck while still enjoying the amazing experience of earning your own money.
+Take these steps to make the most of each paycheck.

 Set financial goals

 Unless your money has a purpose, it will be easy to say yes to unnecessary spending.
-Establish financial goals so you can take charge of your future.
-This might include setting savings goals for a new car or spring break trip.
+Set financial goals now so you can take charge of your future.
+Whether you’re saving for a new car or a spring break trip, it starts with setting the goal and then making a plan to get there.

 Start by opening a designated savings account.
 Transfer a percentage of your paycheck into your account each payday.
+Even better, if you have direct deposit, set up an automatic transfer from checking to savings each time you get paid.
 As you watch the money in your savings account grow, it becomes easier to say no to unplanned purchases.

 Stick to a budget